swaranga/dloom/README.md

 ## Configuration

-`dloom` can be configured via a YAML file.
+`dloom` can be (optionally) configured via a YAML file.
 By default, it looks for:
 1. `./dloom/config.yaml` (in current directory)
 2. `~/.config/dloom/config.yaml` (in user config directory)